 The Board has adopted a Code of Conduct and Ethics as a means to guide the Directors on the areas of ethical risk, and help nurture an environment where integrity and accountability are key.
 The Code of Conduct and Ethics sets out the Board's principles on dealing with conflicts of interest, maintaining confidentiality, compliance with laws and regulations and fair dealing.
 The Board also has a Directors' Manual, which sets out specific Board governance policies and practices and the Directors' duties and responsibilities.
 In addition, Singtel has a code of internal corporate governance practices, policy statements and standards (Singtel Code), and makes this code available to Board members as well as employees of the Group.
-The principles, policies, standards and practices in the Code of Conduct and Ethics, the Directors' Manual and the Singtel Code are intended to enhance investor confidence and rapport, and to ensure that decisionmaking is properly carried out in the best interests of the Group.
+The principles, policies, standards and practices in the Code of Conduct and Ethics, the Directors' Manual and the Singtel Code are intended to enhance investor confidence and rapport, and to ensure that decision-making is properly carried out in the best interests of the Group.
 The Code of Conduct and Ethics, the Directors' Manual and the Singtel Code are maintained by the Company Secretary and are provided to Directors when they are appointed to the Board.

 Singtel also has a strict code of conduct that applies to all employees.
 The code sets out principles to guide employees in carrying out their duties and responsibilities to the highest standards of personal and corporate integrity when dealing with Singtel, its competitors, customers, suppliers and the community.
 The code covers areas such as equal opportunity employment practices, workplace health and safety, conduct in the workplace, business conduct, protection of Singtel's assets, proprietary information and intellectual property, data protection, confidentiality, conflict of interest, and non-solicitation of customers and employees.
-The code is posted on Singtel's internal website and a summarised version is accessible from the Singtel corporate website.
+Singtel adopts a zero tolerance approach to bribery and corruption in any form and this is set out in the code as well as the Singtel Anti-Bribery and Corruption Policy (ABC Policy).
+The code and the ABC Policy are posted on Sinatel's internal website and a summarised version of the code, as well as the ABC Policy, are accessible from the Singtel corporate website.
 Policies and standards are clearly stipulated to guide employees in carrying out their daily tasks.